Threads, context, and caching

 Compaction

-Section titled “Compaction”TL;DR: Compaction extends the effective context length for long-running conversations and tasks by automatically summarizing older context when approaching the context window limit.
-Compaction keeps the active context focused and performant by replacing stale content with concise summaries.
+Section titled “Compaction”TL;DR: Compaction extends the effective context length for long-running conversations and tasks by automatically summarizing older context when a thread approaches the context window limit.
+It keeps the active context focused and performant by replacing stale content with concise summaries.

 - Compaction Anthropic.